Select Page

 4. Continuous process manufacturing

-In continuous manufacturing, materials are constantly moving through the production line, just like in repetitive manufacturing.
+In continuous manufacturing, materials constantly move through the production line, just like in repetitive manufacturing.

 The main difference here is that continuous manufacturing generally uses raw materials that undergo some kind of chemical reaction or change.
 So, the process is a continuous flow.